entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - The coding of *Xichonolepis wudingensis* is 0.
 > - The coding of *Huizelepis* is 0.

-98. Lateral position of infraorbital canal on the lateral and paranuchal plates, formaing narrow lateral divisions: absent (0); present (1).
+98. Lateral position of infraorbital canal on the lateral and paranuchal plates, forming narrow lateral divisions: absent (0); present (1).
 > Ritchie *et al.* (1992, Character 1).

 > - Present in *Sinolepis* and *Grenfellaspis*.